Planck units: Planck time

+No current physical theory adequately describes the earliest period of the Big Bang model on the order of the Planck time.

 Planck energy

 The Planck energy EP is approximately equal to the energy released in the combustion of the fuel in an automobile fuel tank (57.2 L at 34.2 MJ/L of chemical energy).
 The ultra-high-energy cosmic ray observed in 1991 had a measured energy of about 50 J, equivalent to about 2.5×10^−8 E_{P}.

 Proposals for theories of doubly special relativity posit that, in addition to the speed of light, an energy scale is also invariant for all inertial observers.
 Typically, this energy scale is chosen to be the Planck energy.

 Planck unit of force

-The Planck unit of force may be thought of as the derived unit of force in the Planck system if the Planck units of time, length, and mass are considered to be base units.

-It is the gravitational attractive force of two bodies of 1 Planck mass each that are held 1 Planck length apart.
+The Planck unit of force is the gravitational attractive force of two bodies of 1 Planck mass each that are held 1 Planck length apart.
 One convention for the Planck charge is to choose it so that the electrostatic repulsion of two objects with Planck charge and mass that are held 1 Planck length apart balances the Newtonian attraction between them.

 Some authors have argued that the Planck force is on the order of the maximum force that can occur between two bodies.
 However, the validity of these conjectures has been disputed.